haodn-dev/docker-laravel-octane-production/README.md

     will make the application faster, but we need to run ```docker compose watch``` to sync the changes
   - prod : running the app without xdebug, mount all project directory to container
   - prod-optimize : running the app without xdebug, copy all project directory to container (except vendor)

-_Note_ : in dev,prod,prod-optimize mode we're using command ```docker-compose up -d``` to run the app, in dev-optimize mode we're using command ```docker compose watch``` to sync the changes
+  - octane : running the app with swoole, this will make the application faster with Warmup feature _Note_ : in dev,prod,prod-optimize mode we're using command ```docker-compose up -d``` to run the app, in dev-optimize mode we're using command ```docker compose watch``` to sync the changes

 **_Note_**